Land Conservation in the Mad River Valley: A Threatened Landscape

 The three partner organizations, often working in conjunction with watershed towns, local organizations such as the Mad River Path Association, and state and national land conservation organizations such as the Trust for Public Land, have permanently conserved more than 9,588 acres of farm and forestland.

-When combined with land conserved directly by municipalities, other conservation organizations such as the Green Mountain Club, and more than 19,000 acres of State and Federal land in the five watershed towns, these efforts represent a growing conservation legacy that will contribute to the Mad River valley's scenic, ecological, cultural and economic well-being for generations to come.
+When combined with land conserved directly by municipalities, other conservation organizations such as the Green Mountain Club, and more than 19,000 acres of State and Federal land in the five watershed towns, these efforts represent a growing conservation legacy that will contribute to the Mad River valley's scenic, ecological, cultural and economic well-being for generations to come: MRV Conserved Lands (updated January, 2020).

-(Note: The actual watershed includes only portion of Moretown and Duxbury and consists of approximately 92,000 acre)
+(Note: The actual Mad River watershed includes a portion of Moretown and Duxbury and consists of approximately 92,000 acres)

 |Total Acres||State/Federal land||Municipal Conserved land||Privately-owned Conserved land||Total Conserved/ State/Federal||% Conserved/ State/Federal land|